synamaxmusic/sinistar/README.md

 * Bit shift operators ```!<``` and ```!>``` are now ```<<``` and ```>>```.
 * ```#!N4``` is a value used a lot for fixing a DMA bug for the blitter graphic chip.
 This value has been replaced with ```#~$4```.
 * Several symbol appear in different files with slightly longer names, creating inconsistent symbols.
 For example, ```ROMSAVE``` and ```ROMSAV``` are used interchangably in the original code, but this rewrite uses ```ROMSAV``` exclusively.
+* Copyright strings were inserted automatically by a macro, but I decided to manually insert the copyright strings to make the code easier to follow along while looking at the binary data.